 Last spring the University was made aware of federal regulations requiring that student attendance/engagement in classes must be confirmed early in the semester.
 The Provost’s Office has provided the following summary regarding the new Title IV Regulations:

 To comply with Title IV regulation, faculty will be required to report students for non-attendance/non-participation/non-engagement through the class roll in MyUK/Faculty Services.
 Faculty only need to mark students that are not attending versus marking each student on the class roll.
 If all students are attending, faculty can indicate this in one place on the class roll.
 Once a student is marked for non-attendance/non-participation/non-engagement in the class roll, the student will be dropped from the class and from CANVAS with a grade symbol “NA”.
 The student, faculty member/instructor, academic advisor and financial aid counselor will be notified of the drop action via the ACT platform.
-If an undergraduate student drops below full-time, financial aid disbursement will be reduced.
+If an undergraduate student drops below full-time, financial aid disbursement may be reduced.
 The drop will result in a 50% refund to the student.
 Courses dropped for non-attendance/non-participation/non-engagement will not appear on the student’s transcript.
 If a student is adversely or unfairly impacted by the new requirements and forced to withdraw from a class, the student may seek relief through the tuition appeals process.

 Specific questions regarding this policy should be directed to your college’s Associate Dean or to the University Registrar.